external-mirrors/phoenix/README.md

 Support modern hardware better than the Xorg server, such as proper support for multiple monitors (different refresh rates, VRR - not a single framebuffer for the whole collection of displays) and technology like HDR.

 ### Improved graphics handling
 No tearing by default and a built-in compositor.
-The compositor will get disabled if the user runs an external compositor (client application), such as picom or if the client runs a fullscreen application and disabled vsync in the application.\
+The compositor will get disabled if the user runs an external compositor (client application), such as picom or if the client runs a fullscreen application.\
 The goal is to also have lower vsync/compositor latency than the Xorg server.

 ### New standards